MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/teams-conversational-ai/teams-conversation-ai-overview.md

     * Each handler is a callback function that runs when a specific event happens.
 The function call handler executes code in response to the event.
     * The function call must return a string as the output of the function call.
-    * After all functions are executed, the outputs are returned to the model.
-When the model requests to invoke any functions, these are mapped to `DO` commands within a `Plan` and are invoked in the AI class `run` function.
+    * When the model requests to invoke any functions, these are mapped to `DO` commands within a `Plan` and are invoked in the AI class `run` function.
 The outputs are then returned to the model with tool call IDs to show that the tools were used.

    The following code snippet shows how to register `handlers`: